DFE-Digital/register-early-career-teachers/documentation/site/content/product/roadmap/introduction.md

 This document explains what we're working on to improve and rebuild the digital services that facilitate the early career framework (ECF) policy reforms.

-It sets out what we're working on currently, what will come next, and what we might pursue later.
+It sets out what we're working on now, what will come next, and what we might pursue later.

 By setting this out, we hope to:
 <ul>